bbauska/LFS171x/README.md

 And, Apache has become a home for over 300 different individual software development projects, beyond the web server, right?

 But it has always grown by happenstance, and it's always been open to whatever technology project wanted to come in.

-So, there are some upsides and downsides to that all, right?
+There are some upsides and downsides to that all, right?

 One of the downsides is, by not having a full time staff, it's hard for Apache to really take advantage of all the opportunities out there, to get the word out about who they are.

 It means that developers, you know, have to do these non-developer activities, right?

 And it's hard to do things like police your trademark usage, right, when people are working as volunteers.

-So, The Linux Foundation took a slightly different approach.
+The Linux Foundation took a slightly different approach.

 The Linux Foundation said "We don't..."
 You know, just like with Apache, "we don't want to write software, we don't want to have to pay all the software developers",
 because there's actually a lot to the validity that comes from all of the software development happening by volunteers,
 but there's a lot of non-software development things: marketing, legal, PR, and even the hosting of meetings, the hosting of phone calls,
 all of the logistics of helping these communities operate that perhaps can be taken on, right, by a full-time staff.

 Now, how do you pay that staff, right?
 You could ask for, you know, cutting charity contributions, right?

 But, a better, more scalable approach is to ask companies to join as corporate members of an organization, right?

 And, they don't get any special privileges on the code, right?

 Well, they don't get their patches in by default, they don't get to veto anyone else's work.

 If you're a developer from IBM, there's no special status.

 You have to still prove your worth, and to which, you would, you know, and be seen as a peer to, say, a 15 year old kid in Romania, who also is really eager to work on distributed ledgers and smart contract systems.

 And so, but what members do get is some help in marketing their activities, building on top of Hyperledger projects, ways to participate at the events that we do.

 When a journalist calls us and asks us for a story about somebody doing something interesting with Hyperledger, we've got a set of members that we... whose stories we can draw from, right?

-So, this balancing act of, you know... as I mentioned, there's a developer community, and there's a commercial community, a corporate community...
+This balancing act of, you know... as I mentioned, there's a developer community, and there's a commercial community, a corporate community...
 That's the balancing act... that The Linux Foundation has really developed a process for, a template for, and a real science around, and that's what we're bringing to bear on the Hyperledger project.

 **[`^        back to top        ^`](#table-of-contents)**

 <h3>Interoperability Between Hyperledger Frameworks</h3>
 What do you think will help foster interoperability between these three different Hyperledger frameworks?

-So, there's a number of things that we can do to assist in the interoperability between the different projects at Hyperledger.
+There's a number of things that we can do to assist in the interoperability between the different projects at Hyperledger.

 One thing we're working on is kind of an overall architectural view of all the different projects, right?

 What are the technologies that sit at kind of the DLT layer, at the smart contract layer, where does identity sit in, right?

 And then, we can start to look at these projects and go, "Okay, could we put Fabric down here, could we put Burrow up here?"

 Maybe we start to tease apart the distributed ledger part of Fabric from the smart contract part of Fabric, right,
 into separate components, so that, when somebody new arrives at the project, or they take a training course like this,
 they can start to pick and choose, you know, as building blocks, as appropriate for whatever use case that they want to target, right?

 And so, that's something over time, this kind of modularity approach...
 Along with that, defining standardized APIs between these different levels, right,
 so that we can get to an ideal, where you could pick the Ethereum virtual machine from Burrow, and run that on top of Fabric or on top of Sawtooth,
 and, in fact, the Sawtooth and Burrow communities have now actually progressed, and you can now run Ethereum smart contracts on top of Sawtooth, which is pretty cool.

-So, I think we'll see more activity like that.
+I think we'll see more activity like that.

 **[⬆ back to top](#table-of-contents)**